Optimal boundary control for the Cahn-Hilliard-Navier-Stokes Equations: The First Order Necessary Optimality Condition

 \section{The First Order Necessary Optimality Condition}

 Once we have shown that the control to state operator $\mathcal{S}$ is Fre\`chet differentiable, the next step is to derive the first-order necessary optimality condition.
-In this section, we establish the first-order necessary condition of optimality satisfied by the optimal solution and the solution of the linearised system \eqref{linearise equ}. \begin{theorem} Let the Assumpstion \ref{prop of F} be satisfied and $(\u_0, \varphi_0) \in \V_{div} \times \mathrm{H}^2$.
-Also suppose $(\u^\ast, \varphi^\ast, \h^\ast)$ be the optimal triplet where $\h^\ast \in \mathcal{U}_{ad}$ and $S(\h^\ast) = (\u^\ast, \varphi^\ast).$ Let $(\w, \psi)$ be the unique weak solution of linearized problem \eqref{linearise equ} with boundary data $\h - \h^\ast$.
-Then following variational inequality holds:
+In this section, we establish the first-order necessary condition of optimality satisfied by the optimal solution and the solution of the linearized system \eqref{linearise equ}.